dannynelson/whowhatwhere/README.md

 # WhoWhatWhere

 An interactive map that aggregates data from Yelp and Foursquare.
+You can see a working demo [here](http://whowhatwhere.herokuapp.com/)

 ## Project Setup